Installing Nessus on Ubuntu: A Complete Guide

-This article describes the steps to install and use the Nessus vulnerability scanner on Ubuntu Linux.
+This article explains how to install and use the Nessus vulnerability scanner on Ubuntu Linux.

 More information on Nessus can be found on their official website.